designer-for-camel/camel-designer/docs/how-to.md

 If the above conditions are met, tracing can be enabled.
 Follow the steps below to visualise traces:

 1. Tracing options and switches are located in the upper right corner of the screen.
-Click on the `C` (for configuration) and ensure the URL to your remote Camel/Jolokia instance is correct.
+Click on the <kbd>C</kbd> button (for configuration) and ensure the URL to your remote Camel/Jolokia instance is correct.
-2. Click `ok` to accept and close the tracing configuration panel.
+2. Click <kbd>ok</kbd> to accept and close the tracing configuration panel.
 3. Click on the switch to turn ON tracing ((grey is OFF, blue is ON).
 If the connection to Jolokia is unsuccessful, an alert message will show and tracing will staying disabled.
 4. When tracing has been enabled enabled, trigger a job to be executed in Camel (via HTTP or other means).
 5. Camel Designer has a timer and will repeatedly poll the Java process for new traces.